suna66/OpenTKAudio/README.md

 # OpenTKAudio
 OpenTK(OpenAL) Audio Test

-support formats are MP3 and OGG.
+support formats are WAV, MP3 and OGG.

 ##  How to run